Nicolas Tricard

 Research Interests

-• High-performance scientific computing: GPU/TPU-accelerated simulation, scalable differentiable programming
+• High-performance scientific computing: GPU/TPU-accelerated simulation, reacting flows, finite volume methods

-• Neural methods for physical systems: neural ODEs, diffusion models, attention mechanisms
+• Neural methods for physical systems: neural ODEs, neural operators, generative models

-I’m particularly interested in research at the interface of graphics, simulation, and machine learning: algorithms that bridge accurate physical modeling with efficient GPU implementation and differentiable inference.
+I’m particularly interested in research at the interface of flow-based simulation and machine learning.

 Technical Skills